- »Teaching & Learning

 Key Stage 4 (beginning in Year 9)

-In Year 9 students can opt to begin a GCSE course in French or Spanish.
-This could be completed in either 1 year, intensively, or in 3 years.
+In Year 9 students can opt to begin a 3 year GCSE course in French, Italian or Spanish.

-Language skills at GCSE (1 year course) are assessed with the following weightings:
+Language skills at GCSE are assessed with the following weightings:

 - Listening - 25%